dhaeckel/php-basic-decimal-arithmetic/README.md

 ![Packagist License](https://img.shields.io/packagist/l/haeckel/exception)

-# Haeckel/php-money
+# Haeckel/php-basic-decimal-arithmetic

-Haeckel/php-money is a php library for handling monetary values.
+Simple php library for working with decimal numbers in arbitrary precision.

 ## Features

-- [Utilities](src/Util) to make working with exceptions easier:
+- Calculator interface the four basic arithmetic operations and modulo
-    - [MessageProvider](src/Util/MsgProvider.php): Provide common exception message templates to have consistent exception messages.
+- a bcmath backed calculator implementation

-- Extensions:
+- a type decimal num to encapsulate strings in decimal notation (main motivation was the bcmath required format)
-    - [LogCtxAware](src/LogCtxAware): Exceptions that contain an array, to capture the context when the exception is thrown.
-This context can then be passed to a psr/log compatible logger.
+- a cmpResult enum to have readable values for comparison results.
+Used by calculator, but may as well be used for e.g. strcmp

 ## Installation